-If you are just starting furnishing your new holiday home from scratch it is going to be a very expensive task.
+If you are just starting furnishing your holiday home from scratch, it is going to be a very expensive task.
 Make sure you spend your money wisely.

 A guest will remember that they didn’t sleep well because the mattress was cheap and uncomfortable but they probably won’t even notice your pots and pans are from Ikea (which actually I strongly recommend for kitchen equipment!).

-Therefore, spend your money on the items that are going to make your guests write you a great review: –
+Therefore, spend your money on furnishing your holiday home on the items that are going to make your guests write you a great review: –